Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a direct, scheduled British Airways flight to Tokyo.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Tokyo.

 Day 2 Tokyo

 On arrival we transfer to Keio Plaza Hotel (4T), for a two-night stay.
 The hotel is located in Shinjuku, in the very heart of the Tokyo metropolis and this evening, we enjoy an included group dinner.